Achilles tendonitis in runners: Causes, symptoms, treatments, and recovery times

-The Achilles tendon is the thick white tendon that attaches your calf muscles (gastrocnemius and soleus) to the back of your heel bone.
-It acts like a spring that propels you forward when you walk, run, or jump.
+The Achilles tendon attaches your calf muscles (gastrocnemius and soleus) to the back of your heel bone and acts like a spring, propelling you forward when you walk, run, or jump.

 What’s the difference between Achilles tendonitis and tendinopathy?

 There is no difference; they both describe the same condition.

 Why the different names, then?

 Medical terms ending in "itis" generally suggest inflammation as the cause.
 Studies reveal that ongoing tendon pain may not be linked to inflammation, as previously believed.
 So, researchers now use the term "tendinopathy" instead of "tendonitis" to provide a more accurate understanding of the condition.

 In our articles, we use these terms interchangeably to refer to the same condition.

 There are two main types of Achilles tendonitis or tendinopathy: Mid-portion and insertional.
 You can distinguish between them by where you feel the pain.